Flukas88/RssRead/README.md

     Version 0.3
      - Removed DTD
      - External config file for news output
-     - Code cleaning and more python syntas
+     - Code cleaning and more python syntax
     Version 0.2
-     - Refactoring Python Style and more simple API
+     - Refactoring Python Style and more simple API Version 0.11
-     - Removed DTD and some code cleaning
-    Version 0.11
      - Using C implementation of Xml parser
      - Extern DTD for the xml config file